-18.2 (1) A public body may maintain possession of property for a reasonable period of time in order to allow the Attorney General to determine whether a proceeding should be commenced under this Act in respect of the property and, if the Attorney General deems it necessary, obtain an interlocutory order under this Act in respect of the property.
+18.2 (1) A public body may maintain possession of property in order to allow the Attorney General to determine whether a proceeding should be commenced under this Act in respect of the property and, if the Attorney General deems it necessary, obtain an interlocutory order under this Act in respect of the property.

-- (1.1) Subsection (1) does not authorize the possession of property by a public body after the earlier of the following: - 1.
+- (2) Subsection (1) does not authorize the possession of property by a public body after the earlier of the following: - 1.
 The day that is 75 days after the day the public body receives a written request or demand for the return of the property. - 2.
 The day that is 75 days after the day the public body commences or receives notice of a legal proceeding seeking the return of the property.